ralves20/docker-android/README.md

 Special Thanks
 --------------
+- [Budi Utomo] for creating this great docker android image
 - [Gian Christanto] for creating a great logo!
 - [Otoniel Isidoro] for giving some ideas on how to adapt the code to use Detox